 We also understand that as a community, we must work together to do everything possible to minimize the spread of the COVID-19 virus.
 As a result, we have taken measures to ensure that the majority of our employees are able to work remotely and maintain normal business functions.
 Our teams are fully operational and prepared to support you and your needs.
 Our commitment to providing solutions that work for your particular circumstances has not changed.

 All customers are advised that in addition to our retail stores and satellite offices being temporarily closed, access to our head office in Toronto has been restricted.
 At this time, we request that all customers requiring assistance contact us using the information listed below.

 We want to reassure you, our customers, partners and communities we serve, that we are here to help during this challenging time.
 We are committed to work with our customers on an individual basis to support you as you manage through these extraordinary times.
-If you have been directly impacted by COVID-19 and need to better understand your options with Home, please reach out to us at email@example.com or call us at 1-855-270-3630 or 416-777-5820.
-We will answer every call, and we appreciate your patience while our Call Centre experiences high volumes.
+If you have been directly impacted by COVID-19 and need to better understand your options with Home, please reach out to us at firstname.lastname@example.org or call us at 1-855-270-3630 or 416-777-5820.
+We will answer every call.
 We are here to help.